About invalid traffic

 - Return visits: Individuals may click your ad more than once when comparison shopping or returning to your site for more information.

 - Shared IP addresses: Multiple clicks from a single source may be due to an Internet Service Provider (ISP) assigning identical IP addresses to multiple users.
-Certain ISPs, such as AOL, distribute a relatively small number of shared, rotating IP addresses to a large number of users.
+Certain ISPs distribute a relatively small number of shared, rotating IP addresses to a large number of users.
 As a result, multiple visitors may access your site from identical IP addresses, giving the impression of repeated clicks from a single visitor.

 - Web server logs: Your site's web server logs include data for all visitors to your site, not just those who arrived after clicking an AdWords ad.
 You may see "Google.com" referrers from visitors who reached your site via the Google search results and not via your ad.
 Rest assured that your account is only charged for clicks your ads receive.